ashleynilo/fprime-tutorial-math-component/docs/math-component.md

   )
 }
 ```
-!!! note
+> [!NOTE]
-    Notice how we define ports in MathModule, which is where we defined MathOp as well.
+> Notice how we define ports in MathModule, which is where we defined MathOp as well.

 Here, you have created two ports.
 The first port, called `OpRequest`, carries two 32-bit floats (`val1` and `val2`) and a math operations `op`.
 The second port only carries one 32-bit float (result).
 The first port is intended to send an operation and operands to the `MathReceiver`.
 The second port is designed to send the results of the operation back to `MathSender`.